psalm/psalm.dev/assets/articles/detect-security-vulnerabilities-with-psalm.md

   author_link: https://twitter.com/mattbrowndev
 -->

 Security vulnerabilities are often pretty hard to spot manually.
-While a null-pointer error can make itself known very quickly, you can execute code for a decade without noticing the serious vulnerability within.
+While a null-pointer error can make itself known very quickly, you can execute code for a decade without noticing it has a serious vulnerability.

 But just as static type-checking helps developers find bugs in their code, a lot of security vulnerabilities can be discovered statically too, through a technique called _taint analysis_.
 Taint analysis attempts to find connections between user-controlled input (like `$_GET['name']`) and places that we don’t want unescaped user-controlled input to end up (like `echo "<h1>$name</h1>"`) by examining how data flows through your application.